mrsds/msf-portal-docker/README.md

 `$ sh -i mykeypair.pem ec2-user@ipaddress`
 - Clone this Git repository.
 Then run the steps for `Setup (local instance)`

+### FAQ: How do I edit the landing page?
+This site uses a landing page by default.
+To edit its contents, see `src/components/LandingPage/LandingPage.js`
+### FAQ: How do I edit the Help documents?
+This site uses .md files to populate its `Help` container.
+To edit its contents, see all .md files under `default-data/msf-data/help/`
 ### FAQ: How do I ingest new data into the portal?
 Please see the `msf-flow` and `msf-ingestion` repositories, which are separate from this one (they are also NOT submodules).
 Data ingestion is a separate process from running the web app itself.